neuralvis/elpa-mirror/melpa/mybigword-readme.txt

      :END:
    telepathic egotist

   Move focus over the word like "egotist".
-Run "M-x mybigword-play-video-of-word-at-point". mplayer plays the corresponding video at the time the word is spoken.
+Run "M-x mybigword-play-video-of-word-at-point".
+  Then mplayer plays the corresponding video at the time the word is spoken.

   Please note `mybigword-play-video-of-word-at-point' can be used in other major modes.
   See `mybigword-default-video-info-function' for details.

-  Customize `mybigword-hide-word-function' to hide word for display
+  3. Use `mybigword-pronounce-word' to pronounce the word at point.
+  The word's audio is downloaded from https://dictionary.cambridge.org The audio download url could be customized in `mybigword-default-audio-url-function'.